 Arts Therapy (EXA) is a process- and resource-oriented art therapy method using various forms of expression like painting, doodling, music, singing, theatre, dance, writing, or video making.
 Often multiple art genres are included in a session.
 The instructions for particular activities are easy and fun.
 However, they have a high emotional impact.

 In this method, the process of doing something else (an expression used first by H. Eberhardt) is emphasized and placed it in the centre of attention.
 Created pieces are as important as the process itself.
 They are acknowledged with equal attention and respect.

 Both the participants and the facilitators refer to the description of their experience based on what they see and sense in the present moment.
 They do their best to keep away from any interpretations or assumptions that could potentially come along.
 This descriptive approach stimulates emotional growth and widens the perspective on different aspects of everyday life.

 EXA practices unite people and help them to find a connection with oneself and with one another.
 They are a great alternative to other well-known self-care practices, as they offer participants time and space to safely encounter in the act of pure creation.
-The beauty of art-making brings a little bit more joy into life.
+The beauty of art-making brings a little bit more playfulness and ease into life.
 It lets individuals relax and create meanings that allow them to move on.